Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: System Model

+Furthermore, as in any practical communication system, physical-layer transmission errors and link-layer retransmissions may occur along these routes.
+In this work, we adopt a high-level network-layer perspective, where such effects are incorporated into the end-to-end transmission delay.
+Specifically, the delay experienced by a packet accounts for processing and propagation delays, as well as potential local retransmissions and error recovery mechanisms within the network.
+This modeling choice allows us to focus on the scheduler’s decision-making at the source, rather than on lower-layer protocol operations.

-Consider that the communication network may have multiple routes $\{1, 2, \ldots, N\}$ connecting the transmitter and the receiver.
-The network directs each submitted packet to one of these available routes.
-If a packet is transmitted through a specific route, its corresponding feedback is also transmitted through that same route.
-Let the $i$-th packet transmission epoch consist of the time slots $A_{i-1}, A_{i-1}+1, \ldots, A_{i}-1$.
-Define $T_{i}(l_{i}) = D_{i} - S_{i}$ as the transmission delay incurred in the $i$-th epoch and $F_{i} = A_{i} - D_{i}$ as the feedback delay.
-Additionally, let $C_{i}$ represent the delay state in the $i$-th epoch, with $c_{i} \in \{1, 2, \ldots, N\}$ denoting its realization.
-The delay state $C_{i}$ is determined by the route used in the $i$-th packet transmission epoch.
-Each route has distinct transmission and feedback delay distributions, and the transmission delay also varies with the packet length.
+Let the $i$-th packet transmission epoch consist of the time slots $A_{i-1}, A_{i-1}+1, \ldots, A_i-1$.
+Define $T_i(l_i) = D_i - S_i$ as the transmission delay incurred in the $i$-th epoch and $F_i = A_i - D_i$ as the feedback delay.
+In addition, let $C_i$ denote the network delay state in the $i$-th epoch, with its realization~$c_i$.
+Fig.~\ref{Time_Evolution} provides an illustration of the $i$-th and the $(i+1)$-th packet transmission epochs.

+The network delay state $C_i$ in the $i$-th epoch can take values in $\{1, 2,\ldots, N\}$, each representing a distinct delay regime that the network may experience during the transmission of the $i$-th data packet and that can be distinguished by the receiver.
+Each delay regime is associated with different transmission and feedback delay distributions, and the transmission delay also varies with the packet length.
 The delay is at least one time slot for each packet or ACK transmission.

-We assume that $C_{i}$ evolves according to a finite-state ergodic Markov chain with transition probabilities $p_{ij}$, where $i,j \in \{1, 2, \ldots, N\}$, and $p_{ij}$ represents the probability of transitioning from state $i$ to state $j$.
+We assume that $C_{i}$ evolves according to a finite-state ergodic Markov chain with transition probabilities $p_{ij}$, where $i,j \in \{1, 2,\ldots, N\}$ and $p_{ij}$ represents the probability of transitioning from state~$i$ to state~$j$.
 The Markov chain makes a single transition at time slot $A_{i}$ and none otherwise.

-The receiver detects the delay state $C_{i}$ at the packet delivery time $D_i$ and embeds this information into the ACK message.
+The receiver detects the network delay state $C_i$ at the packet delivery time $D_i$ and embeds this information into the ACK message.
 The ACK notifies the transmitter of (i) the delay state experienced during the previous packet transmission, (ii) the completion of the previous packet transmission, and (iii) that the next packet can be submitted to the network.
 The network is reliable, meaning no packet is lost during transmission.